nikgalanop/edsger/src/design-choices.md

     > 4. the result of the operations '+', '-', '*', '/', '%'
     > between two constant doubles, casted to an int.
 - Global arrays are initialized to contain zeros.
 This is not guaranteed when declaring a local static array.

+### Local Variable Declarations
+- It is not guaranteed that local variables are initialized to zero.
+- It is not allowed to declare a variable that has the same name as a parameter or another variable inside a function.
+The same principle applies to parameter declaration.